 Interests & Expertise

-My research examines (in)voluntary transitions that employees and organizations experience, and must navigate, such as (mass) layoffs, denied promotions, and workforce aging.
-I study how these transitions can be communicated effectively, how they shape organizational members’ career behaviors, thoughts, and emotions, how they affect workplace relationships, and how they influence organizational outcomes such as employer reputation.
-A core feature of my work is its multi-level perspective.
+My research examines (in)voluntary transitions that employees and organizations experience, and must navigate, such as (mass) layoffs, denied promotions, workforce aging, or technologization.
+I study how transitions can be communicated effectively by leaders, how transitions shape the behaviors, thoughts, and emotions of individuals (e.g., societies, leaders, employees), how they affect workplace relationships, and how they influence organizational outcomes such as employer reputation.
+A core feature of my work is its system-level perspective connecting different levels of analysis.
 For instance, I treat industry-level mass layoffs as an important contextual boundary condition and investigate how organizations and employees interpret and respond to them.
-Conversely, I link firm-level indicators (e.g., managerial practices reported in company documents) to broader, country-level patterns (e.g., reported leadership practices).
+Conversely, I link firm-level indicators (e.g., managerial practices reported in company documents) to broader, country-level patterns (e.g., reported leadership practices) and industry-level social support systems.

 Working Groups